Bergman metric on the symmetrized bidisc and its consequences: Introduction and results

 The original motivation of the study of $G_2$ is the robust control theory and it later has been studied intensively by the functional analysts (see for example \cite{AJYNJ01,AJYNJ04,AJLZYNJ18}).
 The complex geometry of the symmetrized bidisc $G_2$ is also particularly interesting (see \cite{AJYNJ01},\cite{JP13},\cite{NN07} and \cite{PPZW05}).
 Note that $G_2$ serves as the first non-trivial example which is not biholomorphic to any geometric convex domains but still, the Carath\'eodory-Reiffen metric and the Kobayashi-Royden metric are the same (\cite{AJYNJ04},\cite{CC04}).

-One important consequence of negatively pinched holomorphic sectional curvature in \cite{WY17} is the equivalence of invariant metrics (see the Section 3).
-The classical invariant metrics include the Bergman metric, the Carath\'eodory-Reiffen metric, the Kobayashi-Royden metric and the complete K\"ahler-Einstein metric of Ricci curvature equal to $-1$.
+One important consequence of negatively pinched holomorphic sectional curvature in \cite{WY17} is the equivalence of invariant metrics (see Section 3).
+The classical invariant metrics include the Bergman metric, the Carath\'eodory-Reiffen metric, the Kobayashi-Royden metric, and the complete K\"ahler-Einstein metric of Ricci curvature equal to $-1$.
 Note that invariant metrics on K\"ahler manifolds with the uniform squeezing property are equivalent (cf. \cite{KLXSSTY04, SKY09}).
-In particular, the equivalence of those invariant metrics have been established for strictly pseudoconvex domains \cite{IG75}, geometric convex domains \cite{Lem81, KKLZ16, GC19}, pseudoconvex domains of finite type in $\mathbb{C}^2$ \cite{CDW89,FS96,MJ89}, and $\mathbb{C}$-convex domain \cite{NNAL17}.
+In particular, the equivalence of those invariant metrics has been established for strictly pseudoconvex domains \cite{IG75}, geometric convex domains \cite{Lem81, KKLZ16, GC19}, pseudoconvex domains of finite type in $\mathbb{C}^2$ \cite{CDW89,FS96,MJ89}, and $\mathbb{C}$-convex domains \cite{NNAL17} (also some pseudoconvex domains, see \cite{GC20,GK21}).
 Equivalence of classical invariant metrics on $ G_2$ also follows from \cite{NNAL17, NNPPZW08, SKY09}.